 These are an important part of both your learning and student experience.
 Memories of a fantastic field trip can really help to define your time with us.
 Opportunities vary, from short trips around the west of England to longer residential stays across the UK, Europe and beyond.

 Opportunities vary by programme but these are introduced through our individual course pages.
-You might also want to speak with staff at an open or applicant day to understand what might be being planned for you.
+You might also want to speak with staff at an Open or Offer Holder Day to understand what might be being planned for you.

 As a first year geography student, you will visit either Margam in Wales or Bovey Tracey in Dartmoor early on in the term to help you gel as a cohort and for you to get to know your first year teaching team.
 Devon is also the destination for our environmental resource management and civil engineering students.